abaine14/MovieApp/README.md

 adjust the amount of data you would like to view from the list.<br/><br/>

 The 'Movie Title, Genres, and Description' labels at the top of each column<br/>
-are clickable and sort the column.
+are clickable and sort the column.<br/><br/>

+Link with the cart logic is available at this link https://angular-4wsmg1.stackblitz.io <br/>
+Add items to cart | Remove Items from cart | Click the button multiple times to update quantity<br/>
+Code is available one StackBlitz as well.
+Cheers!